SherG/perpetual-elm/exampleSite/content/blog/wip-financing.md

 * You receive between 80%-90% of the total amount the customer owes you.
 The WIP financier is paid out of that.
 * Once the customer pays their invoice in full you receive the remaining amount minus the invoice factoring fee.

+Learn more: book a <a href="https://calendly.com/spearfish/consultation?month=2020-06" target="blank">free phone consulation</a> with one of our staff.